fbpx

 “It really is a nice way to spend an afternoon.”

-Find out more about becoming a CVS visitor
+Find out more about becoming a ACVVS visitor

-Volunteering with CVS creates a moment of pause
+Volunteering with ACVVS creates a moment of pause

 Tahlia said the opportunity presented a window of solitude in an often-busy life.